Hempstead Personal Injury Lawyer

 Any person in Hempstead has the right to retain an attorney and file a personal injury lawsuit after another person or entity negligently or intentionally causes them harm.
 In general, injured people have three years from the date of the injury to file a lawsuit against the party who harmed them.
 If a potential plaintiff misses this deadline, which is established by the statute of limitations, the law bars them from ever suing over that injury in the future.

-Personal injury lawsuits can involve many types of injuries and stem from many different sources—anything from car wrecks to botched surgeries or even criminal assault.
+Personal injury lawsuits can involve many types of injuries and stem from many different sources—anything from car, motorcycle, bus, and bicycle wrecks to botched surgeries or even criminal assault.
 Depending on the type of case, the rules for filing a lawsuit may be different.
 For example, people who were injured by medical maltreatment only have two years and six months from the date of their injury to file a lawsuit.

 There may also be limitations on who can be sued and when.
 In Hempstead, for instance, car accident victims usually have to seek compensation from their own auto insurance first and can only sue an at-fault driver under certain circumstances.